Sharda University Admissions 2025

 FOREX |

-The e-book includes a vast collection of Previous Year Questions (PYQS) to help students understand exam patterns and frequently asked topics according to the latest exam pattern of CUET 2025.
+The e-book includes a vast collection of Previous Year Questions (PYQs) to help students understand exam patterns and frequently asked topics according to the latest exam pattern of CUET 2026.

-Students can download the CUET business economics paper from this article and from the official website of CUET.
+Students can download the CUET business economics paper from this article and from the official website of NTA.

-Students who want to pursue business studies should qualify in the CUET 2025 economics exam.
+Students who want to pursue business studies must appear in the CUET 2026 economics exam.

-No, the overall difficulty level of CUET is moderate to difficult, yet it varies subjectwise, yearwise.
+No, the overall difficulty level of CUET is moderate to difficult, yet it varies subjectwise and yearwise.

 Hello,